 There’s hardly a more convenient way to unlock your phone than with the fingerprint sensor.
-Yes, face unlock might be easier but is it as safe though?
+Yes, face unlock might be easier but is it safe though?
 Don’t think so.
 One piece of hardware that improved a lot through the years, becoming more reliable or getting a better placement.
 However, it’s not all laughs and giggles for some users.
 There are many reports about the fingerprint sensor not working.

 If there’s no physical damage, this unpleasant predicament is caused by a few things.
 Learn how to fix the problem by following the steps we listed below.